evennia/evennia/docs/1.0-dev/_sources/Components/Webclient.md.txt

 })();
 window.plugin_handler.add("myplugin", myplugin);
 ```
-You can then add "mycomponent" to an item's componentName in your goldenlayout_default_config.js.
+You can then add "mycomponent" to an item's `componentName` in your `goldenlayout_default_config.js`.

 Make sure to stop your server, evennia collectstatic, and restart your server.
 Then make sure to clear your browser cache before loading the webclient page.